eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

 become a crippling liability in the 2-3y timescale.

 This post is about how I want to use databases, from the perspective of an application server developer---not a DBA or a BI guy or whatever.
+In a past life I wrote a [Django-inspired ORM for Common Lisp][crane], which taught me a few things about the failure modes of ORMs specifically and software engineering generally, but mostly this is a reflection on my experience in industry.

 # Preamble: What is an ORM?